Decentralized Cross-Blockchain Asset Transfers: Evaluation

 A transaction in Ethereum consists of the fields \textit{nonce}, \textit{gasPrice}, \textit{gasLimit}, \textit{to}, \textit{value}, \textit{data}, and a signature (\textit{v}, \textit{r}, \textit{s})~\cite{wood2014ethereum}.
 Field \emph{data} contains the payload (e.g., the parameters for a smart contract invocation) of the transaction.
 Field \emph{to} contains the address of the smart contract that was invoked by the transaction~(i.e., function $\textit{calledContract}(\tx{})$ in our protocol).
 The submitter $\textit{submitter}(\tx{})$ of the transaction can be calculated out of the signature fields \emph{v}, \emph{r}, and~\emph{s}.

-Notably, the transaction data does not contain information about the execution status of the transaction, i.e., whether the execution succeeded or failed.
+It should be noted that the transaction data does not contain information about the status of the transaction, i.e., whether the execution succeeded or failed.
 In Ethereum, this information is stored in another data structure, the so-called transaction receipt.
-For each transaction there exists a corresponding receipt that contains among other fields any events that were emitted during the execution of the transaction and a status flag indicating the successful execution of the transaction.
-Thus, when evaluating function $\textit{isSuccessful}(\tx{})$ in our protocols, the smart contract must have access to the receipt of \tx{} as well.
+For each transaction, there exists a corresponding receipt that contains among other fields any events that were emitted during the execution of the transaction and a status flag indicating the successful execution of the transaction.
+Thus, when evaluating the function $\textit{isSuccessful}(\tx{})$ in our protocol, the asset contract must have access to the receipt of \tx{} as well.

-In Ethereum, transactions and receipts are kept in separate Merkle trees which do not contain references to each other.
-The only thing that links transaction and receipt logically within a block is that their position in their respective trees is identical.
-Both, the inclusion of the transaction and the receipt, can be verified via Merkle proofs of memberships using their respective Merkle trees.
+In Ethereum, a block's transactions and receipts are kept in separate Merkle trees which do not contain references to each other.
+However, transaction and receipt are logically linked together as their position in their respective trees is identical.
+Both, the inclusion of the transaction and the receipt, can be verified via Merkle proofs of memberships using the respective Merkle trees.

 Thus, to make sure that receipt and transaction belong together, both Merkle proofs need to be evaluated along the same search path.
 Hence, in our prototype, the proof data certifying the inclusion of a transaction (e.g., $\textit{proof}_{\tx{\burn}}$) not only contains a Merkle proof for the transaction itself but also for the receipt of the transaction, and the search path along which the Merkle proofs need to be evaluated.